Kinetica-jl/Kinetica.jl/docs/src/getting-started.md

 ## Parameter Blocks

-The initial part of Kinetica simulation scripts usually consist of 3-4 blocks of parameters, depending on whether or not the simulation consists of only a kinetic calculation on a pre-existing CRN or if it also requires a CRN exploration before such a calculation can take place.
+The initial part of Kinetica simulation scripts usually consist of 3-4 blocks of parameters, depending on whether the simulation consists of only a kinetic calculation on a pre-existing CRN or if it also requires a CRN exploration before such a calculation can take place.

 ### Simulation Conditions